-In an effort to end the madness, I decided to rip a page from my Catholic and Orthodox friends’ playbook and partake in the season of Lent.
+In an effort to end the madness, I recently decided to rip a page from my Catholic and Orthodox friends’ playbook and partake in the season of Lent.

 Contrary to popular opinion, Lent is not nor has it ever been a strictly Catholic or Eastern Orthodox thing.
 Nor was Lent intended to be a Christian weight-loss plan or a second-shot at abandoned New Years resolutions.
 Lent is one of the oldest customs of the Christian faith; and I for one believe it merits a comeback in Evangelical circles.